award

 What constitutes wrongful death, and who can be held liable?

 A wrongful death occurs when someone dies due to another party’s negligence or misconduct.
 Liability can extend to individuals, companies, or even government entities if their actions, or lack thereof, contributed to the death.
-For instance, in a car accident, responsible parties might include the other driver, a car manufacturer, or the local government if poor road conditions played a role.
+For instance, in a car accident, responsible parties might include the other driver, the car manufacturer, or the local government if poor road conditions contributed to the accident

 What types of damages are available in wrongful death cases?

-Surviving family members can often seek compensation for funeral costs, medical bills incurred prior to the death, lost income, and loss of future financial support.
+Surviving family members can often seek compensation for funeral costs, medical bills incurred before the death, lost income, and loss of future financial support.
 Non-economic damages may also be claimed, such as compensation for emotional suffering, loss of companionship, and loss of consortium.

 How does a wrongful death claim differ from personal injury claims?

 Unlike personal injury claims, which are filed by the injured party, wrongful death claims are initiated by the surviving family or the deceased’s estate.
-These claims focus on compensating the survivors for their loss, rather than the deceased’s pain and suffering prior to death.
+These claims focus on compensating the survivors for their loss, rather than the deceased’s pain and suffering before death.

 Can siblings file a wrongful death claim in California?